criblio/js2bin/README.md

   --app:      Path to your (bundled) application.
               e.g. --app=/path/to/app/index.js
   --name:     Application name (optional)
+  --dir:      (opt) Working directory, if not specified use cwd
+              e.g. --dir=/tmp/js2bin
+  --cache     (opt) Cache any pre-built binaries used, to avoid redownload

 --ci: build NodeJS with preallocated space for embedding applications
   --node: NodeJS version to build from source, can specify more than one.
           e.g. --node=10.16.0
   --size: Amount of preallocated space, can specify more than one.
           e.g. --size=2MB --size==4MB
+  --dir:    (opt) Working directory, if not specified use cwd
+  --cache:  (opt) whether to keep build in the cache (to be reused by --build)
+  --upload: (opt) whether to upload node build to github releases
+  --clean:  (opt) whether to clean up after the build

 ```